Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Method categorisation figures

-Fig. \ref{fig:age results full} shows the results from the age-based selection in Sect. \ref{section:age_method}.
+Figure \ref{fig:age results full} shows the results from the age-based selection in Sect. \ref{section:age_method}.
 We see that Region III includes, apart from the accreted stars with low Al, a small part of the thick disc in the [Mg/Mn]-[Al/Fe] plane with a group of stars centred at approximately ([Mg/Mn] $ = 0.6$, [Al/Fe] $ = 0.2$).
 We also see that stars in Region II, the thin disc, are mostly confined to within about 2 kpc of the mid-plane, while stars from Region I, the thick disc, are found approximately within 4 kpc of the mid-plane and decrease in density with radial distance, and stars from Region III are spread evenly and are present out to 10 kpc.
+Stars in Region II reach $ J_z $ of about 200 km kpc s$^{-1}$, with some scatter at higher values, even at $J_\phi > -2000 $ km kpc s$^{-1}$, which is an area associated with the thick disc.

+Finally, Fig. \ref{fig:special0} shows the stars selected as thick disc (high-alpha) by the [Mg/Fe]-[Fe/H] method but not by the [Mg/Mn]-[Al/Fe] method, showing the differences between the two chemical methods.
+These stars show mostly thin disc characteristics in their location, dynamics, and kinematics by being confined within 2 kpc of the Galactic midplane, having $ J_z > 100 $ kpc km s$^{-1}$, and forming a relatively tight group around $V_\phi = 200 $ km s$^{-1}$ in the Toomre plot.
+Figure \ref{fig:opposites} shows the stars selected as thick disc (high-alpha) by the [Mg/Fe]-[Fe/H] method but thin disc by the kinematic method.

 \end{appendix}